 Good to know: Take advantage of Whistler Days to get the most bang for your buck on kids adventure camp programming (hint: the savings are in the early and late seasons!).

 Wilmot Mountain — Wilmot, WI

-Midwesterners have been hitting the slopes at Wilmot Mountain for generations.
-And this year they have 13 million more reasons to do so.
-That’s how much was invested in improvements to the park for this season.
-Now riders can expect more chairlifts and a totally transformed Base Area, which includes 400 new seats for dining and new food options.
+Midwesterners have been hitting the slopes at Wilmot Mountain for generations, and now they have 13 million more reasons to do so (That’s how much was invested in improvements to the park.).
+Riders can expect more chairlifts and a totally transformed Base Area, which includes 400 new seats for dining and new food options.
 Kids will dig the new terrain park for snowboarders, where they'll find a high-speed rope tow to help them get back up the slope even faster.
 But the most important improvement, as far as beginners are concerned, is the new Kid’s Ski and Snowboard School and enhanced Play Area that includes playful fun spaces outside and spacious lunchroom quarters inside.
 Little skiers can learn the ropes during full or half-day lessons that let families come up for a quick day trip excursion.

 Good to know: Don’t forget to take a few runs down one of Wilmot’s 22 tubing lanes.
 It’s a great way to end your ski vacay!